ay-lab/mustache/README.md

 mustache -f ./chr21_5kb.RAWobserved -b ./chr21_5kb.KRnorm -c 21 -r 5kb -pt 0.1 -o chr21_out.tsv
 ```

-Where -f is the raw contact map, -b is the bias (normalization vector) file, -c is the subject chromosome, -r is the resolution, and -o is the output file.
+where -f is the raw contact map, -b is the bias (normalization vector) file, -c is the subject chromosome, -r is the resolution, and -o is the output file.

 #### Example for running Mustache with a .hic file

-- Acquire a hic file.
-Here we are using <a href="https://data.4dnucleome.org/files-processed/4DNFIPC7P27B/">Micro-C data from HFFc6 cells</a>.
+- Acquire the .hic format file for HFFc6 Micro-C from <a href="https://data.4dnucleome.org/files-processed/4DNFIPC7P27B/">4D Nucleome Data Portal</a>.
 Run Mustache as follows.

 ```bash
 mustache -f ./4DNFIPC7P27B.hic -c 7 -r 5kb -pt 0.001 -o hic_out.tsv
 ```

-Where -f is our input file, -c is the subject chromosome, -r is the resolution, and -o is the output file.
+where -f is our input file, -c is the subject chromosome, -r is the resolution, and -o is the output file.

 #### Example for running Mustache with a .cool file